 - Rolling and stretching your muscles

 - Wearing a brace or a splint

 R.I.C.E is great for the initial treatment of a running injury and for easing the pain, but often, a tailored treatment method is necessary to fully combat the injury.
 For example, you might need physical therapy, electro-stimulation and or cortisone injections, all which require professional care.
-See a health professional to diagnose the injury, find the cause and learn how to treat it.
+See a health professional to diagnose a recurring injury or an injury that fails to heal correctly or adequately.
+Find the cause and learn how to treat it.
 In the wise words of Dr. George Sheehan, “Treat the reason, not the result.”